IRS Changes for 2021 Taxes

 Being aware of tax changes before filing taxes can save you a headache.
 And before you begin looking for specific changes, it’s important to understand the vocabulary of tax season.

 There are often subtle changes to the tax code, and a few sweeping tax reforms that command headlines.
-In 2017, the Tax Cuts and Jobs Act made big changes like increasing the standard deduction and child tax credit and increasing the amount of inheritance that could be protected from taxes.
+In 2017, the Tax Cuts and Jobs Act made big changes such as raising the standard deduction and increasing the amount of inheritance that could be protected from taxes.
+And in 2020, the CARES Act introduced multiple rounds of Economic Impact Payments and waived early withdrawal penalties for 401(k)s, and Advanced Child Tax Credit payments

 If you have questions about your specific tax situation, it’s best to talk to a tax professional.

-Here are some of the IRS tax changes for the tax year 2020.
+Here are some of the IRS tax changes you should be aware of for the 2021 tax year.

-• Charitable Cash Contribution Write-Offs.
+• Expanded Charitable Cash Contribution Write-Off.
 For many taxpayers, thanks to the TCJA it made sense to take the standard deduction rather than itemize deductions.
 People who took the standard deduction did not have the opportunity to write off charitable contributions.
-In tax year 2020, taxpayers who take the standard deduction can also write off $300 in charitable cash contributions.
-The $300 is per return, not per person, which means married taxpayers filing jointly can claim only $300.
+In tax year 2020, taxpayers who took the standard deduction were allowed to also write off $300 in charitable cash contributions.
+That write off has been extended and amended for the 2021 tax year.
+The $300 is now per person, which means married taxpayers filing jointly can claim $600.
 A charitable cash contribution is exclusive of political donations, which cannot be deducted.

 • Extenders on Certain Tax Breaks.
 Congress has the power to pass “extenders” on certain tax breaks that are scheduled to sunset in a certain year.
-For 2020, the extenders include tuition and fee deductions for eligible educational institutions, and the deductible eligibility of mortgage insurance premiums, as well as qualified energy-efficiency home improvements up to a $500 credit limit.
+For 2021, the extenders include the deductible eligibility of mortgage insurance premiums as well as qualified energy-efficiency home improvements up to a $500 credit limit.

 • Changes to Beneficiary IRA Inheritance.
 In the past, people who inherited IRAs from non-spouses had the option to “stretch” their RMDs to accommodate their life expectancy.
 Under the SECURE Act, people who inherit IRAs from people who die on or after January 1, 2020, are required to empty the account within 10 years.
 The money taken out is treated as taxable income.

 • Ability to Continue to Contribute to IRA Accounts.
 In the past, taxpayers over the age of 70.5 were ineligible to make contributions to IRA accounts.
-But in 2020 and beyond, taxpayers of any age can make contributions to their IRA accounts.
+But beginning in 2020 and moving forward, taxpayers of any age can make contributions to their IRA accounts.

 Are Stimulus Payments Taxable?
-One common question is whether stimulus payments in 2020 or 2021 will count as part of a taxpayer’s adjusted gross income.
+One common question is whether stimulus payments will count as part of a taxpayer’s adjusted gross income.
 The answer: Stimulus payments are not counted as income and are not taxable.

 Is Unemployment Insurance Taxable?
 If you received unemployment compensation at some point during the year, you may wonder how it will affect your year-end tax bill.
 Unemployment benefits, including the special unemployment compensation authorized under the CARES Act, are taxable.
 People who received unemployment insurance should receive a Form 1099-G. This is the payment that will be reported to the IRS.
 Tax rates drop as income does, so you may be in a different tax bracket than you have been in the past.

-Changes to the tax code combined with personal changes, such as a different employment scenario, can make it tough to navigate the 2020 tax year.
-Speaking with a tax pro or reading trusted online sources may help you feel less overwhelmed.
+Changes to the tax code combined with personal changes, such as a different employment scenario, can make it tough to navigate the 2021 tax year.
+Speaking with a tax professional or reading trusted online sources may help you feel less overwhelmed.

 SoFi has created a tax help information center with curated articles about everything from general tax prep to weightier tax topics like capital gains, retirement savings, and stock options.